seanstappas/prometheus-ai/README.md

 ## Background
 ### Prometheus Theory
-For a basic and slightly outdated overview of Prometheus, see the [report provided in the `docs` directory](docs/reports/prometheus-ai-1.pdf).
+For a basic and slightly outdated overview of Prometheus, see the [report provided in the `reports` directory](reports/prometheus-ai-1.pdf).
 For further background on the theory of Prometheus, contact [Prof. Vybihal](http://www.cs.mcgill.ca/~jvybihal/).

 ### Maven
 This project is a Java Maven project, with library dependencies specified in the [`pom.xml`](pom.xml) file.
 Maven allows dependencies to be specified in a file without needing to keep track of jar files.
 An introduction to Maven can be found [here](https://maven.apache.org/what-is-maven.html).